-- AVA_SOF.1 Strength of TOE security function evaluation - AVA_VLA.2 Independent vulnerability analysis

-The objectives of this SARs are to review the identified vulnerabilities and to determine whether SOF claims are made in the ST for all non-cryptographic, probabilistic or permutational mechanisms and whether the developer's SOF claims made in the ST are supported by an analysis that is correct.
+• AVA_SOF.1 Strength of TOE security function evaluation The objectives of this SARs are to review the identified vulnerabilities and to determine whether SOF claims are made in the ST for all non-cryptographic, probabilistic or permutational mechanisms.

-Augmentation of level EAL4 results from the selection of the following two SARs:
+Augmentation of level EAL4 results from the selection of the following four SARs:

-• ADV_IMP.2 Implementation of the TSF.
+ADV_IMP.2 Implementation of the TSF.